A Select List of Our Authors

 Marcia Chatelain

 Paul Collins is a writer specializing in history, memoir, and unusual antiquarian literature.
-His nine books have been translated into eleven languages, and include NOT EVEN WRONG: A Father's Journey Into the Lost History of Autism, THE MURDER OF THE CENTURY: The Gilded Age Crime That Scandalized a City & Sparked the Tabloid Wars, and BLOOD & IVY: The 1849 Murder That Scandalized Harvard.
+His nine books have been translated into eleven languages, and include THE MURDER OF THE CENTURY: The Gilded Age Crime That Scandalized a City & Sparked the Tabloid Wars, and BLOOD & IVY: The 1849 Murder That Scandalized Harvard.
 He is a 2009 recipient of a Guggenheim Fellowship in Nonfiction.

 Matthew F. Delmont